abdennour/hijri-date/README.md

  const nowHijri = nowGreg.toHijri();
 ```

-If you do not want to work safety, use `hijri-date/safe` as following :
+If you  want to work safety, use `hijri-date/safe` as following :

 ```js
 import HijriDate,{toHijri} from 'hijri-date/safe';